 So you’ve decided to sell your motorcycle.
-This is a great way to earn cash if you need it or to let go of a bike that you just don’t need any more.
-Nevertheless, there a few hurdles before you can walk away cash in hand.
-The main one is pricing out just how much are you going to be selling your mechanical baby for?
+This is a great way to earn cash if you need it or to let go of a bike that you just don’t need anymore.
+Nevertheless, there are a few hurdles before you can walk away cash in hand.
+The main one is pricing out just how much are you going to be selling your mechanical baby for.
 In order to figure that out, there are more than a few things you need to consider and do.

 Get A Mechanic To Check Your Bike

 The first step to selling your motorcycle and determining what price to sell it at is to take it to the mechanic.
 This is important for a few reasons.
-First and foremost is to find any sort of issue that would pass by your eyes when checking for issues that may negatively effect the motorcycle and its value.
-By doing this, it alleviates you from any responsibility for incidents caused by mechanical failure after you sell the bike, and also makes a pretty good sale point.
-Second is the can make sure the motorcycle you want to sell is in the best possible condition it can be in.
+First and foremost is to find any sort of issue that would pass by your eyes when checking for issues that may negatively affect the motorcycle and its value.
+Doing this alleviates you from any responsibility for incidents caused by mechanical failure after you sell the bike, and also makes a pretty good sale point.
+Second, this can make sure the motorcycle you want to sell is in the best possible condition it can be in.
 This fetches you the highest price possible, as buyers aren’t likely to purchase a bike in poor condition for top dollar.

 Gather All Documents You Have

 The next step in motorcycle valuation is to gather all the documentation you can about the bike and its history.
 This includes insurance papers and proof of ownership, like the VIN or any legal document with your name on it.
 For example, you may want to look for the original receipt or any other paperwork that came with the bike when you originally purchased it.
 Other useful info or documents include anything that shows the previous owners, write-offs, title status, or any other events in the history of the bike.
 You should also have access to the Bill of Sale that you received when you first purchased the bike as proof of ownership.